bigblue/bigblue.github.io/_posts/2015-03-24-quickly-setup-a-coreos-cluster-on-ec2.md

 With the recent popularity of docker and container based deployments several stripped down docker focused flavours of linux have emerged, the most mature of which is CoreOS.
 It uses 40% less RAM than a typical linux server, leaving more resources for your docker containers and has clustering and container orchestration built in.
 The CoreOS tagline is "Linux for Massive Server Deployments", but I think it is a good fit for smaller scale deployments as well and is worth looking into.

+## Quick Demo

+Here’s a brief screencast of the scripts in action, and then read on for more details.

+<div class="asciiplayer-container" rel="18024" style="width:527px;height:445px;"></div>

 ## Getting the scripts

 Clone the github repository: